00Beetzncheez00/htb-reports/htb-artic(InProgress).md

 ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-6.png)

-3. Let's narrow down on the ColdFusion software on this target.
+3. Let's narrow down the ColdFusion software on this target.
 Doing a simple web browser to the page shows there are two folders being indexed (Attachment 5).
-If we go into the CFIDE folder we are presented with the Coldfusion login page (Attachment 6).
+If we go into the CFIDE folder we are presented with the ColdFusion login page (Attachment 6).
 Also shown is the version number (Version 8).
 This can be used to lookup any vulnerabilities or exploits.

-**NOTE:** At this point I would establish contact with the client to inform them that I would be beginning my exploit attempts on the target system(s) if this was a white or gray box engagement.
+**NOTE:** At this point I would establish contact with the client to tell them that I would be beginning my exploit attempts on the target system(s) if this was a white or gray box engagement.

 - **Attachment 5**